 8. Create an internal knowledge base

-We mentioned the importance of knowledge bases for end-users at the beginning.
+At the beginning, we mentioned the importance of knowledge bases for end-users.
 On the other side of the counter, once the ticket has been submitted, internal articles can also be a really useful tool for agents and support them to solve issues more efficiently.

 InvGate Service Management has an internal knowledge base module, where agents can build articles, set their format, and attach documents, links, and media.
 As it might include sensitive information, you can assign visibility permissions to a specific group.